angulardart/angular_components/angular_components/lib/app_layout/README.md

 ### Temporary drawers

-Temporary drawers are drawers that live on top of the conent.
+Temporary drawers are drawers that live on top of the content.
 They are provided by `MaterialTemporaryDrawerComponent` which has a similar look and feel to the other drawers.
 To use a temporary drawer add the `temporary` attribute to the `material-drawer` element, and add `MaterialTemporaryDrawerComponent` to the